claudio-tortorelli/Dino/README.md

 # Dino
-A C# tool for automatic GPX track classification against KML area polygons
+A C# CLI tool for automatic GPX track classification against KML area polygons

 ----

 Purposes
 --------
-This tool was developed to support Arezzo section (www.caiarezzo.it) of Italian Alpine Club (www.cai.it/) to classify thousand of GPX in a set of categories (eg. valleys and mountains of the region).
+This tool was developed to support Arezzo section (www.caiarezzo.it) of Italian Alpine Club (www.cai.it/) to classify thousand of GPX into a set of categories (eg. valleys and mountains of the region).
 GPX were acquired with a Garmin GPS and KML area were drawn and exported with Google Earth.

 Warning: input data and results were tested in this specific context only.